 Heat: UV-rays and heat treatments generate reactive oxygen species (ROS) that damage the hair and scalp, weakening the fibers and speeding up the aging process of the hair and scalp.

 Cellulose is just as important for those of us with curly hair.
-It’s a highly effective frizz control agent that maintains the definition and manageability of curls, even through movement and humidity.
+It maintains the definition and manageability of curls, even through movement and humidity.